-On June 30, 2016 we completed another Rotary year (July 1, 2015 – June 30, 2016).
+On June 30, 2019, the Bartlesville Rotary Club completed another Rotary Year (July 1, 2018 – June 30, 2019).
 Here’s a summary of what the membership accomplished:

-- Membership: Started Rotary year with 120 members and ended year with 130 members (16 new members added, 6 members lost).
+- Membership: Started Rotary year with 120 members and ended year with 135 members (26 new members added, 11 members lost).

 - Our club co-sponsored with Daybreak Rotary Club the Bartlesville High School Interact Club.